Skip to main content

 Custom Fields Mapping

-• The custom field id in Jira
+• The custom field ID in Jira (e.g., customfield_12345)

 • The field type in Jira

-//Rootly native text or textarea field to Jira text
+// Rootly native field → Jira text

 "customfield_12345": "{{ incident.functionalities }}"

-//Rootly custom text or textarea field to Jira text
+// Rootly custom field → Jira text

-"customfield_12345": "{{incident.custom_fields | find: 'custom_field.slug', 'your-slug' | get: 'selected_options' | map: 'value' }}"
+"customfield_12345": "{{ incident.custom_fields | find: 'custom_field.slug', 'your-slug' | get: 'selected_options' | map: 'value' }}"

 "customfield_12345": { "value": "{{ incident.raw_groups | first | get: 'name' }}" }